 That decision, made at the highest levels of the US government, forever stained the relationship between the United States and the South.
 For the people of Gwangju, many of whom believed that the US military would side with the forces of democracy, it was a deep betrayal that they’ve never forgotten.
 And once the rest of Korea knew the truth about the rebellion and understood that the United States had helped throttle it, anti-American sentiment spread like wildfire.

 * * *

-The Special Forces “black berets” were dispatched to Kwangju by military strongman Chun Doo Hwan to enforce the martial law he had declared nationwide on the night of May 17, 1980.
-Over a two-day period, those troops used their M-16s and bayonets to kill and injure hundreds of people in Kwangju’s streets demanding an end to military rule and seeking the restoration of democracy.
+The Special Forces “black berets” were dispatched to Gwangju by military strongman Chun Doo-hwan to enforce the martial law he had declared nationwide on the night of May 17, 1980.
+Over a two-day period, those troops used their M-16s and bayonets to kill and injure hundreds of people in Gwangju’s streets demanding an end to military rule and seeking the restoration of democracy.